- Getting there and getting around

-The upper section of the park can also be accessed from Speewah Conservation Park, a starting point for long-distance walks.
-From Kuranda, travel a further 6.5 km along the Kennedy Highway, turn left into Speewah Road and follow the signs to Speewah Conservation Park for 5.2 km.
+The upper section of the park can also be accessed from Speewah Regional Park, a starting point for long-distance walks.
+From Kuranda, travel a further 6.5 km along the Kennedy Highway, turn left into Speewah Road and follow the signs to Speewah Regional Park for 5.2 km.

 Lower (coastal) section